Paint Zoom Review: Does It Work or Just Hype?

 Do of any of these specifications differ between models?

-A Closer Look at the Differences Between Paint Zoom Deluxe & the Pro (Platinum) System
+A Closer Look at the Differences Between Paint Zoom Deluxe and the Pro (Platinum) System

 By comparing the Deluxe and Platinum Paint Zoom user’s manuals, we learned that the latter features a slimmer compressor with 925W of power, along with a plastic spray gun holder that can attach to your belt.
 And with a more powerful motor, the Platinum unit also sprays higher-viscosity paint.